mediapills/cloud-custodian/docs/source/gcp/examples/iam-project-role-delete.rst

 To enforce security of your projects, Custodian can automatically delete any role which match its filter.

-The policy below deletes all roles with deprecated or beta status.
+The policy below deletes all roles containing 'logging.viewer' in their names.

 .. code-block:: yaml